dragomano/fa-icon-builder/README.md

 ## Description

 Dependency-free PHP toolset to generate Font Awesome icon classes, HTML tags, and collections (Solid/Regular/Brands).
-Perfect for projects where you need to work with FA icons without loading CSS/JS.
+Perfect for projects where you need to work with FA icons.

 ## Installation